How to Make a Donut Chart in Excel

 As you can tell, a doughnut chart is fairly difficult to read.
 If you look at the chart above: Is there a problem?
 What is it?
 What action should you take?

 A much better chart to analyze this data is the Pareto Chart.
 It's hard to create a Pareto Chart in Excel, but its easy using an add-in like QI Macros.
 Just select your data, click on the QI Macros menu on your Excel tool-bar and select Pareto Chart.
 QI Macros will do all of the math and draw the chart for you.

 Interpreting the Pareto Charts

-QI Macros Pareto chart tells us that Wrong Technique (the first and biggest bar) with 25 errors accounted for 48% of Medication Errors in 2014.
+QI Macros Pareto chart tells us that Wrong Technique (the first and biggest bar) with 41 errors accounted for 45.1% of baseline Medication Errors.
 If we focus on just this type of error, we will be addressing almost half of the errors.
-The 2015 pareto shows Wrong Technique as the second biggest bar at only 5 errors, accounting for only 23% of the total.
+The after 6 month pareto shows Wrong Technique as the second biggest bar at only 5 errors, accounting for only 23% (70% - 53.3%) of the total.
 An improvement team must have figured out a way to prevent many of the errors due to wrong technique!